 \subsection{Datasets}

-In this paper, we conduct experiments on three datasets, including two collected datasets (\textit{i.e.}, Document and Receipt) and one from CSIG 2022 Competition \footnote{https://davar-lab.github.io/competition/CSIG2022-invoice.html} named HikCSIG.
-The text images of Document are easier to recognize since most of them are scanned.
-On contrary, samples of Receipt are all captured by mobile phone, resulting in that most of the samples are accompanied with perspective and blurring.
-The dataset HikCSIG contains six types of invoices including air ticket, general quota invoice, taxi invoice, passenger transport invoice, toll invoice, and train ticket.
-More statistical information of the adopted three datasets is shown in Table \ref{dataset-statistic}, and some samples of each dataset are shown in Figure \ref{dataexample}.
+In this paper, we conduct experiments on three datasets, including two collected datasets (\textit{i.e.}, Document and Receipt) and one from CSIG 2022 Competition\footnote{https://davar-lab.github.io/competition/CSIG2022-invoice.html} named HikCSIG.
+The text images of the Document are easier to recognize since most of them are scanned.
+On the contrary, samples of Receipts are all captured by mobile phone, resulting in most of the samples being accompanied by perspective and blurring.
+The dataset HikCSIG contains six types of invoices including air tickets, general quota and taxi invoices, passenger transport invoices, toll invoices, and train tickets.
+More details of the adopted three datasets are in Supplementary materials, and some samples are shown in Figure \ref{dataexample}.

 For federated learning, we adopt two data partitioning methods.
 One is to treat each dataset as an individual client, where style and character category differences exist among these clients.
 The other considers the fact that in real-world scenarios, institutions with similar data distributions may exist.
 Thus, we randomly divide the train and test sets of each dataset into three groups, forming a total of nine clients.